 Jesus is always better.
 Our kids will face many temptations and decisions along the way.
 When it comes to choosing the God-honoring path or the worldly path, may we always instill in our kids that Jesus is simply better.
-He always is.
+He still is.
 The world offers quick, temporary “happiness” and Jesus offers eternal joy.
-There is a big difference in these two things.
-From the young child that yells, “But Mommy, I want it now!” to the teenager that keeps asking, “But why…?!” we need to constantly keep Hebrews 12:1-2 on the hearts and minds of our kids.
+There is a big difference between these two things.
+From the young child that yells, “But Mommy, I want it now!” to the teenager that keeps asking, “But why…?!” we need to continually keep Hebrews 12:1-2 on the hearts and minds of our kids.
 Why?
 Because Jesus is better, in every single circumstance that may arise.

 From one Christ-following parent to another one that is reading this right now, I know it is hard.
 We in no way have this parenting thing figured out.
 There are parents that we lean on and ask for Godly advice all the time.
 We are praying for you as you raise kids in a world that does not love and pursue Jesus.
 We pray the Gospel of Jesus Christ will so grip your kid’s hearts and minds that they will passionately live for Jesus and His Kingdom.
 We are continually praying this for our kids.